Katherine Rivas

 Do you have a particular memory that you’ve made in Koreatown?

 One day, my friends and I all decided to go out together.
 When we met up, we had no idea where we would go.
-So, in the end, we just went to a bunch of different places around Koreatown.
-We went out to eat Korean barbecue and just went to the park to hang around.
-It was really special because I was having fun with my friends in my community.
+In the end, we just went to a bunch of different places around Koreatown.
+We went out to eat Korean barbecue and then to the park to hang around.
+It was special because I was having fun with my friends in my community.

 Do you have a favorite place in Koreatown?

-There's this small shopping center.
-It's by Wilshire, and there are a lot of stores.
-There's a market downstairs and a lot of other places to shop [Madang Plaza].
+There’s this small shopping center [Madang Plaza] by Wilshire with a lot of stores.
+There’s a market downstairs and a lot of other places to shop at.

 What brought you to KORYO?

-A few years ago, I experienced the death of someone in my family.
-It was my uncle, and he had been using drugs.
-When I saw this program that helped people who were overdosing on drugs or just using drugs in general, it touched me because I wished that there could have been someone there for my uncle.
-I wanted to be that person and be part of a community that would help these people.
-Even outside of Koreatown, you could also see many people who have fallen into this cycle of drugs, and I just think it's a great program that could help people who need it.
+A few years ago, I experienced the death of someone in my family, my uncle.
+He had been using drugs.
+When I saw this program that helped people who were overdosing or using drugs, it touched me because I wished that there could have been someone there for my uncle.
+I want to be that person and be part of a community that will help these people.
+Even outside of Koreatown, you also see many people who have fallen into this cycle of drugs.
+I think it’s a great program that could help people who need it.

 What do you think about the [KORYO] meetings so far?